pete0emerson/brain/README.md

 ```
 brain This line I want to store in the brain
-brain This will store some optional tags #example #tags
+echo "Save this stuff to the brain" | brain
-cat FILE | brain #more #optional #tags
+cat FILE | brain
 ```

+The file will be saved in ~/brain/${date}/${time}.
+If there is text on the first line, that will be saved in the filename after the time, as well.

 # Finding stuff in the brain

-There's a simple `search` tool which will find tagged files for you.
+There's a simple `search` tool which will help find files for you.

-Find all files with tags 'example' AND 'tags':
+Find all files with 'example' AND 'tags':

 ```
 search example tags